-This function is most useful with applications that are linked with GciRpc (the "remote procedure call" version of GemBuilder).
+This function is most useful with applications that are linked with GciRpc ("remote procedure call").
 If your application will be linked with GciLnk (the "linkable" GemBuilder), you'll usually achieve best performance by using the simple GciFetch... and GciStore... functions rather than object traversal.
-For more information, see "GciRpc and GciLnk" on page 53.
+For more information, see "GciRpc and GciLnk" on page 43.